Stackridge feature in our progressive rock sequences.

 Since 2005, stimulated by the reissue of the band’s back catalogue by Angel Air Records, Stackridge in pretty much original form (occasionally Mike ‘Mutter’ Slater and Jim ‘Crun’ Walter drop out due to personal commitments) have prevailed and in 2009 released a new studio album ‘A Victory For Common Sense’.

-A new compilation is due for release by Angel Air Records and in April 2012 the band started an extensive UK tour.
+A new compilation was released by Angel Air Records and in April 2012 the band started an extensive UK tour.

 They announced their “Final Bow” tour in 2015, taking them up to Saturday 19 December 2015 when they played their last gig at The Fiddlers , Bristol.